michaelkleinbehance/XPSPL/docs/modules/ftp.rst

 .. function::  search_signals

-  Searches for a signal in storage returning its storage node if found, optionally the index can be returned.
+  Searches for a signal in storage returning its storage node if found,optionally the index can be returned.

   :param string|int|object $signal: Signal to search for.
   :param boolean $index: Return the index of the signal.